cloudmesh-community/book/chapters/prg/python/python-parallel.md

 The reason is the conflict that happens between threads while incrementing the `counter` in the nested for loop.
-As you probably noticed, the first level for loop is equivalent of adding 3 to the counter and the conflict that might happen is not effective on that level but the nested for loop.
+As you probably noticed, the first level for loop is equivalent to adding 3 to the counter and the conflict that might happen is not effective on that level but the nested for loop.
 Accordingly, the output of the previous code is different in every run.
 This is an example output: